 heavy water (D2O)

-Deuterium oxide, water in which ordinary hydrogen atoms, 1H, are replaced by atoms of the heavier isotope of hydrogen known as deuterium, 2H (represented by the symbol D).
+Heavy water (D2O), deuterium oxide, is water in which ordinary hydrogen atoms, 1H, are replaced by atoms of the heavier isotope of hydrogen known as deuterium, 2H (represented by the symbol D).
 Heavy water or deuterium oxide, D2O, is a colorless liquid, which forms hexagonal crystals on freezing.

 In ordinary water there are 6,500 ordinary H2O water molecules to every molecule of heavy water.
 D2O can be separated by fractional distillation or electrolysis.